bird-house/birdhouse-docs/docs/source/index.rst

 community.
 The aim of Birdhouse is to make the usage of WPS easy.
 Most of the :term:`OGC`/:term:`WPS` related software comes from the :term:`GeoPython` project.

-Birdhouse is the home of Web Procssing Services used in climate science and components to support them (the birds).
+Birdhouse is the home of Web Processing Services used in climate science and components to support them (the birds).

 WPS client side: